eranea/eranea.github.io/index.md

 - Eranea was created with the mission of developing further such large pieces of software for customers aiming at successfully achieve their digital transformation.

 - We successfully developed such a large piece of software aimed at mainframe migrations to Linux/x86 and cloud via 100% automated transcoding of Cobol to Java (technical details in our [Jazoon presentation](https://www.slideshare.net/didierdurand/2012-0615jazoon12sub138eranealargeappsmigration)).

-This technology [was acquired by LzLabs](https://www.lzlabs.com/lzlabs-acquire-intellectual-property-technology-assets-eranea/) in 2016.
-It has been used to transfrom several core legacy applications in [projects at Bank Rothschild](https://www.fintechfutures.com/2018/02/edmond-de-rothschild-moves-core-mainframe-system-to-lzlabs/) (Geneva), BNP Paribas Personal Finance (Paris), Retraites Populaires (Lausanne), etc.
+- This technology [was acquired by LzLabs](https://www.lzlabs.com/lzlabs-acquire-intellectual-property-technology-assets-eranea/) in 2016.
+It has been used to transform several core legacy applications in [projects at Bank Rothschild](https://www.fintechfutures.com/2018/02/edmond-de-rothschild-moves-core-mainframe-system-to-lzlabs/) (Geneva), BNP Paribas Personal Finance (Paris), Retraites Populaires (Lausanne), etc.

 - 📫 Reach us via email: [contact@eranea.com](contact@eranea.com)